-"Term Loan Commitment" shall mean (a) prior to the First Amendment Effective Date, the commitment of each Term Lender to make Term Loans hereunder and, in the case of the Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loan Commitment" opposite its name in Annex A hereto or in the Assignment and Acceptance pursuant to which such Term Lender became a party hereto, as the same may be changed from time to time pursuant to the terms hereof, and (b) on and after the First Amendment Effective Date, the commitment of each 2013 New Lender to make Term Loans hereunder and, in the case of the Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loan Commitment" opposite its name in Schedule A to the First Amendment (as appended to the First Amendment on the First Amendment Effective Date) or in the Assignment and Acceptance pursuant to which such Term Lender became a party hereto, as the same may be changed from time to time pursuant to the terms hereof.
+"Term Loan Commitment" shall mean (a) prior to the First Amendment Effective Date, the commitment of each Term Lender to make Term Loans hereunder and, in the case of the Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loan Commitment" opposite its name in Annex A hereto or in the Assignment and Acceptance pursuant to which such Term Lender became a party hereto, as the same may be changed from time to time pursuant to the terms hereof, and (b) on and after the First Amendment Effective Date, the commitment of each 2013 New Lender to make Term Loans hereunder and, in the case of the Class B Term Loans, in an aggregate principal amount not to exceed the amount set forth under the heading "Class B Term Loan Commitment" opposite its name in Schedule A to the First Amendment (as appended to the First Amendment on the First Amendment Effective Date) or in the Assignment and Acceptance pursuant to which such Term Lender became a party hereto, as the same may be changed from time to time pursuant to the terms hereof.
 The aggregate amount of the Term Loan Commitments as of the Closing Date is \$1,050,000,000.
 The aggregate amount of the Term Loan Commitments as of the First Amendment Effective Date is \$1,900,000,000.
 The Term Loan Commitments as of the Closing Date and as of the First Amendment Effective Date are for Class B Term Loans.